Getting to Know Your Neighborhood: East Boston

 752 Bennington St.

-Across from Constitution Beach, Royal Roast Beef and Seafood has been serving the East Boston community since 1979 with a variety of sandwiches and wraps, salads, and seafood dishes.
+Located across from Constitution Beach, Royal Roast Beef and Seafood has been serving the East Boston community since 1979 with a variety of sandwiches and wraps, salads, and seafood dishes.
 The unpretentious restaurant also offers takeout, delivery, and catering.
-Although famous for its seafood combination dinners—with clams, scallops, shrimp, haddock, fries, and coleslaw—the roast beef sandwiches are what put Royal on the map.
+Although famous for its seafood combination plate—featuring clams, scallops, shrimp, haddock, fries, onion rings, tartar sauce, and coleslaw—the roast beef sandwiches are what put Royal on the map.

 291 Bennington St.

-Taqueria Jalisco serves up classic Mexican staples, including tortas, tacos, burritos, and meat and seafood entrées, in a cheerful and colorful setting.
-Stop in for breakfast and enjoy a delicious breakfast burrito, chilaquiles (eggs scrambled with red or green sauce and tortilla chips), and other egg dishes like huevos con chorizo.
-Popular menu items include birria tacos, carne asada, tamales, enchiladas, and quesadillas, which are often served with rice and beans.
-Be sure to order some chips and sample some of the restaurant’s fabulous salsa.
+Taqueria Jalisco serves classic Mexican staples, including tortas, tacos, burritos, and meat and seafood entrées, in a cheerful and colorful setting.
+Stop in for breakfast and enjoy abreakfast burrito, huevos rancheros (served with rice, beans, avocado, and corn tortillas), and other egg dishes like huevos con chorizo.
+Other popular menu items include birria tacos, carne asada, tamales, enchiladas, and quesadillas, all served with rice and beans.
+Be sure to order chips and sample the fabulous salsa.
 The fresh guacamole is also superb.
-You can order your food to go and wander over to the waterfront for an outdoor meal and a perfect view of Boston Harbor and the city skyline.
+You can order your food to go and wander over to the waterfront for an outdoor meal and a view of Boston Harbor and the city skyline.

 211 Bennington St.